bootique/bootique/docs/bootique-docs.md

     port: 12009
 ```

 While this is not strictly required, as a rule the top-level keys in the file belong to configuration objects of individual modules.
-In the example above "log" subtree configures `bootique-logback` module, while "jetty" subtree configures `bootique-jetty-module`.
+In the example above "log" subtree configures `bootique-logback` module, while "jetty" subtree configures `bootique-jetty`.
 For standard modules, refer to module-specific documentation on the structure of the supported configuration.
 Here we'll discuss how to build your own configuration-aware module.

-Bootique allows the Module to read its specific configuration subree as an object of the type defined in the Module.
+Bootique allows each Module to read its specific configuration subree as an object of the type defined in the Module.
 Very often such an object is written as a factory that contains a bunch of setters for the configuration properties, and a factory method to produce some service that a Module is interested in based on this configuration.
 Here is an example factory:

 ```java
 public class MyFactory {